johnjones4/the-initial-commit/about.md

 #### John Jones

 [John Jones](https://johnjonesfour.com/) started \_theInitialCommit in September
 of 2016.
-John is currently the Director of Technology at Adfero, a strategic communications firm located in downtown Washington D.C.
-Through both his work at Adfero and on projects such as this, John has a passion for leveraging technology in meaningful, robust ways.
+John is the Vice President of the Case Foundation located in downtown Washington D.C.
+Through both his work at the Case Foundation and on projects such as this, John has a passion for leveraging technology in meaningful, robust ways.
 While not a prominent open source contributor, John understands the incredible value created by the open source community thanks to the hard work and dedication of many.
 Follow him on Twitter [@johnjones4](https://twitter.com/johnjones4).

 #### Maddison Long